Kakuli Bush Camp

 Meet our specialists

-To start planning your vacation to Kakuli Bush Camp
+Call us on 6469186980 to start planning your vacation to Kakuli Bush Camp or take a look at our itineraries to Luangwa Valley

 Kakuli is one of four seasonal bush camps owned by Norman Carr Safaris and it takes its name from the numerous old buffalo which inhabit the area - the "old Kakulis" - which was also the nickname given to Norman Carr in his later years.
 It's a simple camp, with five tented chalets under thatch, all overlooking the river.
 Set on the confluence of the Luwi river and the main Luangwa River, the camp overlooks several pods of hippos which, as the weather warms during the season and the river levels drop, become more and more vocal.